Musique

 (Germany)

-from many lands, ages and musical styles, always keeping it clean
+many lands, ages and musical styles, always keeping it clean even

 (2:33) rises in shimmering synthcurtains, laced with opera-esque